DallanQ/citadels/QA.md

 > If the Bishop is assasinated, can the Warlord (or Diplomat) destroy (or swap) one of his buildings?
 Presumably, the Bishop has not yet revealed who he/she is, though it would be obvious unless someone else has the Artist or the Queen.
 If the answer is yes, a dead Bishop can be targeted, then this allows the Assasin and the Warlord/Diplomat to gang up on a Bishop that is in the lead.
 If the answer is no, then what happens when the Warlord/Diplomat tries?
 Does he keep his gold or is it lost in a blundered attempt?

-The official FAQ (http://www.bggfiles.com/viewfile.php3?fileid=10218) says that a dead Bishop is not protected from the Warlord/Diplomat.
+A dead Bishop is not protected from the Warlord/Diplomat.
 Whether you didn't reveal your role because you chose to skip your turn or because you were assassinated, you just don't reveal it period.
 This also means that you don't get to use its special powers.
-So, in our games, the assassinated Bishop would not get to collect on blue buildings or be protected from the Warlord.

 [faq-10-questions-need-answering](https://boardgamegeek.com/thread/86522/faq-10-questions-need-answering)